hilkeheremans/node-jiggler/README.md

 var Blog = mongoose.model('Blog', blogSchema);
 ```

-Let’s define a representation that formats blog objects for API consumption:
+Let’s define a representation that formats blog objects for API consumption.
+Only fields specifically defined in a template will be rendered.
+In addition, you can provide a value formatter function to manipulate values prior to their inclusion in the serialized response:

 ```javascript
 var J = require('jiggler');